mayanahar925/Capstone/README.md

 **November 2:** Separated the code into a table generator and a metadata analysis file.
 Cleaned the code, introduced 'already-executed' contingencies, and standardized variable names.
 Successfully compiled the TPM dataframe.

 **November 4:** Managed to perform a PCA and visualize the samples using 2d and 3d scatterplots.
 Also processed the dataframes for further clustering analysis.

+**November 11:** Imported pyensembl to map transcript IDs to gene IDs.
+Defined a query maker function, which outputs two dataframes that captures the cases as rows along with the transcripts as columns with the TPM as the value.
+Used T test to compare group A and group B to identify significant and nonsignificant transcript IDs based on the given query.
+Defined a second function that interprets the variance at the gene level between group A and group B.